jeussantiago/CoinCompanions/README.md

 #### Current Progress:

--   [ ] Fix Friends Screen width. need to figure out how to make it go to 100% at all times
+-   [ ] Dahsboard Screen > Pending notifications functionality: accept group invitation

--   [ ] add being able to see if you have pending notifications.
-If you have pending notifications.
-Sidebar "friends" icon will have a red dot
+-   [ ] Friends Screen > Friend Options functionality: add friend to group
--   [ ] functionality for confirm (add friend) or decline (delete request)
+-   [ ] figure out to generally reroute the user if they are not logged in

--   [ ] when you open the Friend options, and select "Add to Group".
-Need to add functionality for that.
-Will add after creating the action and receivers for adding to group later.
+-   [ ] Friends Screen: add columns to see how how much people owe you and how much you owe people
--   [ ] add columns to see how how much people owe you and how uch you owe people
+-   [ ] Group Screen
 -   [ ] start Group page
 -   [ ] create group
 -   [ ] modify group name